 The base got a makeover as well.
 A scratch built exhaust system was created using a wire, an ear stick for mufflers and some rolled in mustard tube sheet metal for exhaust trim.
 Later in the process, I would remove the fat "magnaflow"-like exhaust trim and replace it with pieces of axle tubes to be closer to the original.
 The infamous Greenlight steam roller wheels had to go, but failing to find an appropriate set of tyres for the otherwise nice original GL Chrysler 200 rims that to a huge part match 18" Pre-facelift GH series alloys, I have decided to take the risk and cut narrow the GL steamrollers.
 The cut off part is on the inside and had to be glued to the tyre, but it worked and I am happy with the result.

-I added some more putty as I went on, to form further key features of the Mazda6 body.
 What started bugging me was the fact that Chrysler's front axle seemed to stand too far toward the windshield.
 This is not the case on Mazda6.
 Scaled down to 1:64, this defference sure is a minor one, but by moving the wheel arch forward by one millimeter and lenghtening the front doors, turned out to be one of key points of the project, after which I felt I have caught that look of the real car.
 The procedure is a sensitive one, because it demands cutting a new door line into the body, which can result in a total mess, if it turns out too wide or too thin.
 Finally, it was a success and I am happy of having made this important step.
 Ignoring this detail would have turned to a bigger issue later in the process, as the overall impression would be plain wrong.

 Left image is before, right is after:

-Some extra effort went into creating a 2-piece rear window wiper.
 All other details were made to be insterted once the car is painted: Front and rear light inserts, fog lamps, lower front intake.
-Mirrors on the side window unit have been added along with an inner rear view mirror.

 After a few coats of primer and some more sanding, I made a quick test assembly of main parts, hoping for other parts to fit easily during the final assembly.
 I have installed the typical Mazda6 headlight pattern by using a tiny drinking straw from my daughter.
 Definitely another household item that will find its purpose in future projects.